 Once a Red, always a Sky Blue: Brendan McKibbin is making his mark

-Two years ago, NSW Waratahs halfback Brendan McKibbin was running around in the red shirt of this weekend’s opponent Queensland.
+Two years ago, NSW Waratahs halfback Brendan McKibbin was running around in the shirt of this weekend’s opponents, the Queensland Reds.
 A star performer for the famous Brothers club side, he’d come through the Academy ranks for his state to earn four Super rugby caps in 2009, but wasn’t making headway at the rate he had hoped.
 Cue Waratah assistant coaches Michael Foley and Scott Bowen.

-After watching a few of McKibbin’s dynamic displays, they’d seen enough to approach him with a view to making a move South of the border, and into sky blue territory.
+After watching a few of McKibbin’s dynamic displays, they’d seen enough to approach him with a view to making a move south of the border, and into sky blue territory.
 It wasn’t the first move away from his roots that the 25-year old-halfback had made.
-Born in Irvine, Scotland, a coastal town 25 miles South West of Glasgow, McKibbin’s parents moved the family to the warmer climes of Brisbane before his 3rd birthday.
-His Dad had played football [soccer], but with the round ball game a comparative minority sport in Queensland at the time, young Brendan decided to pick up the pill and run with it.
+Born in Irvine, Scotland, a coastal town 25 miles south west of Glasgow, McKibbin’s parents moved the family to the warmer climes of Brisbane before his 3rd birthday.
+His Dad had played soccer, but with the round ball game a comparative minority sport in Queensland at the time, young Brendan decided to pick up the pill and run with it.
 Thankfully, he’s never looked back.

 “I started at under 7’s and went up with my age group, so I’ve been playing rugby since day dot and very much enjoyed it,” he explains.
 “I started off as a flanker and migrated to halfback when I didn’t grow anymore!”

 Add in those caps for Queensland, his recent ascendancy into the Waratah ranks, plus a stint at Saracens in England under the guiding hand of Eddie Jones, and it’s quite a resume to have under his belt in such a short space of time.
-He’s certainly a player going places and it was his own belief in his potential progress that fired his move to Sydney.
+He’s certainly a player going places, and it was his own belief in his potential progress that fired his move to Sydney.
 But he recognises this season as being pivotal in terms of breaking through to the big time, and that means putting more pressure on fellow scrummies Luke Burgess and Josh Holmes.

 “It was terrible,” he recalls.
 “Other people we knew were affected, and to know the places around that area that went under water, it was pretty disturbing.
 You go to those coffee shops all the time in places like Rosalie.
 My Dad’s work at Milton went right under so they’re still cleaning up, but it’s all good now.
 There was a lot of help so it wasn’t too bad – everyone pitched in and helped.
 There were almost too many volunteers at one stage!”